a Go.

 Print this and answer it with your IT team.

-- 06 If there is a security breach, you know in how many hours you would notify the APDP and whom.
+6. 06 If there is a security breach, you know how quickly you would notify the APDP and whom.

 If software is being built for you now: what to require